nuthhi/nuth-mods/README.md

 # nuth-mods

-### Nuth_AN's collection of Minecraft tools/resources
+### Nuth_AN's collection of Minecraft tools and resources

 <details><summary>About/Explanation</summary>

 ### For the clueless

-Client side means they will work on vanilla (unmodded) servers and are specific to your computer.

-Server side means they have to be installed on the server and the client to function.

 **Mods** are modifications, these are all using the Fabric mod loader.
-Mods can be client OR server side.
-Each one will specify.
 File path: .minecraft\mods

 **Resourcepacks** are alternative textures applied to objects in the game.
 These are all client side, so only you will see these changes, and they will work on other servers.
-File path: .minecraft\resourcepacks
+Filepath: .minecraft\resourcepacks

 **Shaderpacks** are shaderpacks.
 I use only one really.
 Loaded with Iris mod

-**Options** is my options I use
+**Options** is my options I use.
+Filepath: .minecraft\

-**Schematics** are my commonly used schematics for the Litematica mod
+**Schematics** are my commonly used schematics for the Litematica mod.
+Filepath: .minecraft\

+**miniHUD and tweakeroo .json** are my configurations for miniHUD and tweakeroo.
+Good place to start if you're lost. .minecraft\config\

 </details>